arturzrk/IdentityServer4_5/README.md

-# Important update
+# Project Info

-This project is not maintained anymore.
-This repo will be archived when .NET Core 3.1 end of support is reached (13th Dec 2022).
-All new development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.
+This project is a fork of not mainained IdentityServer4 .

-See [here](https://duendesoftware.com/products/identityserver) for more details.
+Te=he initial goal of the fork is to upgrade .NEtto use the .NET 8 SDK.

 ## About IdentityServer4
 [<img align="right" width="100px" src="https://dotnetfoundation.org/img/logo_big.svg" />](https://dotnetfoundation.org/projects?searchquery=IdentityServer&type=project)